On triple intersections of three families of unit circles: Unit circles spanned by points on three unit circles

 where $\displaystyle r=\sqrt{\frac{4}{\|w-c_3\|^2}-1}$; again, for a given $w$, there can be zero, one, or two real solutions for $z$.
 Thus, the number of real values of the combined expression for $z$, obtained by substituting (\ref{center}) into (\ref{z}), is between $0$ and $4$.

 Symmetric constructions give explicit expressions for the first or second point of a unit triple in terms of the two other points.

-{\bf Remark.} When $a$ and $x$ are given, the equation $F(a,x,z)=0$, as given in (\ref{ucirpoly}) in Appendix~\ref{app:F}, is of degree 4 in the coordinates of $z$.
+{\bf Remark.} When $a$ and $x$ are given, the equation $F(a,x,z)=0$, as given in (\ref{ucirpoly}), is of degree 4 in the coordinates of $z$.
 The combination of (\ref{center}) and (\ref{z}) is in fact an explicit solution of this equation by radicals (with the standard, one-dimensional representations of the points involved).

-\paragraph{The primitive steps of the procedure.} Note that the two substeps of the above procedure, the one that computes $w$ (in (\ref{center})) and the one that computes $z$ (in (\ref{z})), are essentially identical.
-Each of them starts with a fixed point $a$ and a point $x$ that lies on some given (unit) circle $C_0$, and constructs the center $w$ of a unit circle that passes through $a$ and $x$.
-(The fact that $x$ lies on $C_0$ is not needed in the procedure itself, but will be important when we consider the functional dependence of $w$ on $x$.)

-Denote the output of the subprocedure as $\varphi_{a,C_0}(x)$.
-A couple of remarks are in order.
+\paragraph{The primitive steps of the procedure.} A couple of additional remarks are in order.
 First, similar to what has just been remarked, the roles of $a$ and $x$ in defining $w$ are essentially identical.
 The above notation is supposed to signify that $a$ is considered as a fixed parameter and $x$ as a variable (along its circle $C_0$).
 Second, $\varphi$ is in general 2-valued, unless $\|a-x\|=2$ (it has complex values when $\|a-x\|>2$).
 In what follows, we will always trace a single (real) branch of such a $\varphi$ (over which $\|a-x\|<2$), but stop when $\|a-x\|$ becomes $2$.

 \paragraph{Explicit construction of points on a curve $\gamma_{a,b}$.} Let $\gamma_{a,b}$ be one of our curves.
 The preceding construction immediately leads to the following 4-step procedure for constructing points on $\gamma_{a,b}$.
 Specifically, given $a,b\in C_1$ and a point $x\in C_2$, we compute point(s) $y\in C_2$ such that $(v_x,v_y)\in\gamma_{a,b}$, as follows. \begin{description} \item{(i)} We start with $a$ and $x$, and construct the point(s) $w=\varphi_{a,C_2}(x)$, each of which is the center of a unit circle passing through $a$ and $x$.
 See Figure~\ref{const}(a).
 We fix one of these points $w$.
 (We terminate the procedure, with failure, when there are no real solutions; this also applies to each of the following steps.) \item{(ii)} We then construct the point(s) $z=\varphi_{c_3,C_a}(w)\in C_3$, where $C_a$ is the unit circle centered at $a$.
 By construction, we have $F(a,x,z)=0$; again, there are (at most) two choices for $z$ and we fix one of them.
 See Figure~\ref{const}(a). \item{(iii)} We now construct the center(s) $w'=\varphi_{b,C_3}(z)$ of the unit circle(s) passing through $b$ and $z$.
 See Figure~\ref{const}(b).
 Fix $w'$ to be one of these centers. \item{(iv)} Finally, we obtain the desired point(s) $y=\varphi_{c_2, C_b}(w')\in C_2$, where $C_b$ is the unit circle centered at $b$.
 See Figure~\ref{const}(b). \end{description} (Note that the circles appearing in the four applications of the $\varphi$-functions, namely, $C_2$, $C_a$, $C_3$, and $C_b$, are indeed fixed, regarding $a$ and $b$ themselves as fixed.)